varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 4. If successful, increase to 60 BPM for final 10 reps

 **Checkpoint:**
-- Can you form E major shape without looking? ✓
+- Can you form E major shape without looking? âœ“
-- Does it sound clean every time? ✓
+- Does it sound clean every time? âœ“
-- Are you ready for shape transitions? ✓
+- Are you ready for shape transitions? âœ“

-**If yes to all three → You've mastered E major shape formation!**
+**If yes to all three â†’ You've mastered E major shape formation!**

 ---

-## 🔄 PRACTICE ROUTINE: E Major Shape Exercises
+## ðŸ”„ PRACTICE ROUTINE: E Major Shape Exercises

 ### Exercise 1: "The Shape Builder" (5 minutes, 40 BPM)